kenbolton/cartridge-tax/README.md

-# Cartridgetax
+# cartridge-tax

-An implementation of tax for Cartridge using the TaxCloud.net api.
+An implementation of sales tax for Cartridge.
+A simple flat sales or value-added tax can be applied.
+Alternatively, tax can be charged to the shipping address using the TaxCloud.net api for US retailers.

+## Installation

+Add `'cartridge-tax'` to your settings.INSTALLED_APPS.

-## Billing/Shipping Handler
+### Billing/Shipping Handler

 Add the following to your settings:
 ```
 SHOP_HANDLER_BILLING_SHIPPING = \
-                "cartridgetax.checkout.tax_billship_handler"
+                "cartridge-tax.checkout.tax_billship_handler"
 ```

-## Extra model fields
+### Extra model fields

 Below is an example of settings.EXTRA_MODEL_FIELDS.
-Be sure to add these tuples to your own customized EXTRA_MODEL_FIELDS.
+Be sure to add these tuples to your own EXTRA_MODEL_FIELDS.
 ```
 EXTRA_MODEL_FIELDS = (
         (